Leclerc on pole for Azerbaijan after crashes halt qualifying

-BAKU, Azerbaijan (AP) — Charles Leclerc won his second consecutive pole position, again under the red flag because a crash stopped qualifying, to earn the top starting spot for the Azerbaijan Grand Prix.
+Leclerc won the pole for the Azerbaijan Grand Prix when a crash stopped qualifying for the second round in a row.
+Last time it was Leclerc’s own car in the wall in Monaco that stopped his rivals from beating his time.

+In Baku, Yuki Tsunoda and Leclerc’s teammate Carlos Sainz played the deciding role.

 Leclerc set a time of 1 minute, 41.218 seconds early in Saturday’s third session.
-Championship leader Max Verstappen and Lewis Hamilton were just starting their late flying laps when Yuki Tsunoda hit the wall and then Leclerc’s teammate Carlos Sainz crashed right behind Tsunoda.
+Championship leader Max Verstappen and Lewis Hamilton were just starting their late flying laps when Tsunoda hit the wall and then Sainz crashed his Ferrari right behind Tsunoda.

-It was Leclerc who crashed his Ferrari to end qualifying at the Monaco Grand Prix two weeks ago, and even though he retained his starting position at his home track, repairs to his car were not completed in time and he did not race.
+Even though he retained his starting position at his home track in Monaco two weeks ago, repairs to his car were not completed in time and he did not race.
+The pole spot was left empty on the grid.

 ”It feels good, it feels better than Monaco, though it still doesn’t feel as good as a pole position should feel, just because of the red flag,” Leclerc said. ”We definitely did not expect this type of performance so it’s looking good for the future.”